olivia-johnson/FluctuatingSelectionNe/README.md

 >
 > Each replicate of each parameter set (loci number and _y_ value) will have a different set of seasonal mutations that will be used across simulation types (i.e. seasonal mutations are constant for replicate 1 across the different simulations).

-To simulated differing population sizes, you can use the following command, and changing the summer and winter population size values,
+To simulate differing population sizes, you can use the following command, changing the summer and winter population size values,
 ``` ruby
 slim -d results_dir=${results_dir} -d n_s=${summer_pop_size} -d n_w=${winter_pop_size} -d fit=${fitness} -d  L=${loci} -d y=${epistasis} -d rep=${rep} scaled_pop_gw.slim
 ```